Selling your house is often a complicated process.

 With terraced houses especially, adjoining owners may have partial ownership rights to walls, requiring disclosure.

-A previous owner may have the right to continue using a garage, garden area, or other on-site facilities if they require continued access.
+A previous owner may have a covenant, such as the right to continue using a garage, garden area, or other on-site facilities if they require continued access.

 Neighbours may have legal rights to receive natural light through the property’s windows or drainage across the land.